 First performed April 15th 1738, King's Theatre Haymarket, London

-Duration: ca. 3hrs 15 mins including one interval (after 2 hours)
+ca. 3hrs 20 mins including one interval (after 2 hours)

 Sung in Italian with German surtitles

 The king loves a tree – but adores women too.
 And he knows how to rule.
 The opera begins with his declaration of love for a plane tree, Ombra mai fu – one of the most beautiful arias ever written.
 At the centre of this confusing tragicomedy is a royal eccentric, Xerxes.
 The lovesick king and his level-headed brother Arsamene are as different as chalk and cheese.
 Arsamene always does what it right.
 Xerxes always wants what he can't get.
-He plans to build a huge bridge for his army and conquer his brother's beloved Romilda.
+He plans to build a huge bridge for his army so that they can conquer Europe, and win over his brother's beloved Romilda.
 But the king is already engaged to Amastre, a king's daughter who, disguised as a soldier, is secretly, and furiously, watching everything.
 Love, envy and jealousy, wrongly delivered letters and misleading promises lead to all sorts of confusion.
-In the end Xerxes is forced to accept his limits and admit that he cannot rule people's emotions.
+In the end Xerxes is forced to accept that he cannot rule people's emotions.
 Might he find happiness again with his beloved plane tree?